-[] Ask the patient which pain medications he or she:
+- [] Ask the patient which pain medications he or she:

-- is currently taking - has taken in the past.
+- is currently taking

+- has taken in the past.

-[] Ask the patient which medications for other symptoms he or she:
+- [] Ask the patient which medications for other symptoms he or she:

-- is currently taking - has taken in the past.
+- is currently taking

+- has taken in the past.

-[] For each medication, ask about:
+- [] For each medication, ask about:

 - when it was taken (currently/ past month/before past month)

 - duration of use

 - dose

 - efficacy

 - adverse effects

 - who prescribed it

 - self-reported adherence

 - reason for stopping (if applicable).

-[] Ask the patient if he or she has used any non-pharmacological methods for managing pain (e.g. relaxation, massage, herbal medicine).
+- [] Ask the patient if he or she has used any non-pharmacological methods for managing pain (e.g. relaxation, massage, herbal medicine).

-[] For each non-pharmacological pain management method, ask about:
+- [] For each non-pharmacological pain management method, ask about:

 - reason for use

 - duration of use

 - efficacy

 - adverse effects

 - reason for stopping (if applicable).

-6.2.5.1 [] Other symptoms

-[] Assess and record the presence of other symptoms and attempt to diagnose the cause and mechanism of each.

-6.2.6 [] Pain meaning, beliefs and knowledge

-[] Assess and record the meanings the person's pain has for them and their family or carers.

-[] Assess and record any concerns the person has about the pain and its treatment such as fear of addiction, tolerance, side effects and fear that prescription of opioid means the final phase of illness.

-Provide education tailored to patients' and families' knowledge, beliefs and attitudes about pain and pain treatment.
+6.2.5.1 [] Other symptoms [] Assess and record the presence of other symptoms and attended of each. empt to diagnose the cause and mechanisi Back to top 6.2.6 [] Pain meaning, beliefs and knowledge [] Assess and record the meanings the person's pain has for the hem and their family or carers. [] Assess and record any concerns the person has about the p addiction, tolerance, side effects and fear that prescription of o Provide education tailored to patients' and families' knowledge, treatment. beliefs and attitudes about pain and pain